-Under the terms of the grant agreements, a named executive officer may earn a pro-rata share of performance shares in the event of his or her death, disability, retirement after reaching normal retirement age (as such is defined in the Social Security Act of 1935, as amended) or termination without "cause" or for "good reason."
-The vesting of performance shares may be accelerated in the event of a named executive officer's termination without "cause" or for "good reason" following a "change in control."
-Additional information regarding these awards may be found in the 2017 Summary Compensation Table, the 2017 Grants of Plan-Based Awards Table and under "Potential Payments Upon Termination or Change in Control."
+Under the terms of the grant agreements, a NEO may earn a pro-rata share of performance shares in the event of his or her death, disability, retirement after reaching normal retirement age (as such is defined in the Social Security Act of 1935, as amended) or termination without "cause" or for "good reason."
+The vesting of performance shares may be accelerated in the event of a NEO's termination without "cause" or for "good reason."
+The vesting of performance shares may be accelerated in the event of a NEO's termination without "cause" or for "good reason" following a "change in control."
+Additional information regarding these awards may be found in the 2018 Summary Compensation Table, the 2018 Grants of Plan-Based Awards Table and under "Potential Payments Upon Termination or Change in Control."